 Paternity Blood Tests

 In the ABO blood typing system, humans can possess the A antigen (A blood type), the B antigen (B blood type), both the A and B antigen (AB blood type), or neither of these antigens (O blood type).
-Red blood cell antigen systems of this sort can be used for paternity blood testing because there are genes that code for the antigens and these are inherited genes.
+Paternity blood testing can use RBC antigen systems because there are genes that code for the antigens.
+A child inherits these genes from their parents.

 DNA Paternity Tests

 Need Help Establishing Paternity?
-Get in Touch with an Attorney
+Get in Touch With an Attorney